Mid-career Professional

 A company with many employees who enjoy their work!

-I joined the company mid-career, and what I feel every day is that there are many employees at NOMURA who enjoy their work.
-Although there are difficulties behind the fun and fulfillment, I feel that there is a lot of communication between employees, and that many employees work with enthusiasm and enjoyment.
-I look forward to meeting people who can enjoy working at NOMURA!
+I joined the company mid-career, and what I feel every day is that there are many employees at NOMURA Co.,Ltd. who enjoy their work.
+While there are challenges behind the fun and fulfillment, I feel that there is a lot of communication between employees, and that many employees work with enthusiasm and enjoyment.
+I look forward to meeting people who will enjoy working at NOMURA Co.,Ltd.!

 杉野 佑樹